Conversation with Cancer Survivor Therese Billings

 Ditching me hurt, but I understand why he did it and feel compassion for him and his fear around this disease.
 So, it's all good!

-I would like people touched by cancer via loved one, friend, etc. to educate themselves on "chemo brain," it's a very real and sometimes long-term issue for most chemo survivors [see related article in this newsletter].
+I would like people touched by cancer via loved one, friend, etc. to educate themselves on "chemo brain," it's a very real and sometimes long-term issue for most chemo survivors.
 I had some people tease me on the job because I couldn't remember things and that hurt.
 I simply can't help it.
 When you go through chemo, brain cells are murdered!

 Q. How are your views on life and living different now, as a cancer survivor?